ZeroCM/zcm/docs/transports.md

    be less than `ZCM_CHANNEL_MAXLEN` and `len <= get_mtu()`, otherwise
    this method can return `ZCM_EINVALID`.
 On receipt of valid params, this method should **never block**.
 If the transport cannot accept the message due to unavailability, `ZCM_EAGAIN` should be returned.
+A transport implementing this function will typically buffer the entirety of a message into an internal buffer that will be flushed out upon successive calls to `update()` below.
 On success `ZCM_EOK` should be returned.

  - `int recvmsg_enable(zcm_trans_t *zt, const char *channel, bool enable)`